containers/buildah/docs/buildah-build.1.md

 **--hooks-dir** *path*

 Each `*.json` file in the path configures a hook for buildah build containers.
-For more details on the syntax of the JSON files and the semantics of hook injection.
+For more details on the syntax of the JSON files and the semantics of hook injection, see oci-hooks(5).
 Buildah currently support both the 1.0.0 and 0.1.0 hook schemas, although the 0.1.0 schema is deprecated.

-This option may be set multiple times; paths from later options have higher precedence.
+This option may be set multiple times; paths from later options have higher precedence (oci-hooks(5) discusses directory precedence).

 For the annotation conditions, buildah uses any annotations set in the generated OCI configuration.